SamPatt/sampatt.com/_posts/2019-06-06-breakdown-of-all-satoshi-writings-proves-bitcoin-not-built-primarily-as-store-of-value.md

 | -------------  | -------------:|
 | Store of Value | 8 |
 | Payments       | 4 |

+### Genesis Block Comment

+Satoshi included a message in the genesis block of the Bitcoin blockchain:

+>The Times 03/Jan/2009 Chancellor on brink of second bailout for banks

+This served as proof that the block was created at that date (or later).

+Store of value proponents claim this is evidence that Satoshi built Bitcoin as a store of value.
+I agree that it shows Satoshi didn't like central banking / financial institutions, but I find it unconvincing as evidence he built Bitcoin as a store of value for several reasons:

+1. It serves a clear purpose of proving the date and needs no other explanation.
+2. Satoshi was limited to only using whatever headlines happened to be written around the period he published.
+He wasn't able to convey any nuanced opinion about his creation by picking a headline someone else wrote, believing otherwise is reading tea leaves.
+3. Satoshi making a statement about banks and bailouts doesn't prove that store of value is his main goal.
+Satoshi states that he built Bitcoin to "allow online payments to be sent directly from one party to another without going through a financial institution" so him using an example of a failing financial institution isn't surprising nor does it preclude him believing in the need for Bitcoin for payments.
+4. There are more direct ways to make a clear statement than encoding it in hex and - as far as I can determine - never making reference to it again.

 ### Store of Value Summary